Finnventor/plopy/README.md

 # plopy
-Plo.Py is a program that makes plotting data files easy and quick.
-The customizability of matplotlib, now accessible with a simple GUI.
-Designed and tested in Python 3, but also works in 2.
-Try the 'test-data.txt' if you're not sure what to plot.
-Use the functions add_array() and add_file() from a script to pre-select data to be loaded.
-Call start() to launch the GUI.
+A program for making high-quality data plotting with matplotlib easily customizable with a GUI.
+You can also import it from a python script and choose files or arrays to add, or import fig and ax to use for plotting on.
+Call start() to show the GUI.